 Main work of the Windows Performance Analyzer program is to trace logs events usually for the purpose of troubleshooting.
 The application creates the event trace log report table and graphical visuals to enable users to track down the potential issues.
-Thus, it provides the necessary data and ensures every user to comfortably block the recurrence of detrimental system errors.
+Thus, it provides the necessary data and ensures every user comfortably blocks the recurrence of detrimental system errors.
 Usually, Windows Performance Recorder or else performs the recording of event trace logs.
 This is a generic part of the Windows ADK program commonly well known as Windows Assessment and Deployment Kit.

 Way to use Windows Performance Analyzer